getkam/faceswapper/README.md

 # Face Swapper

 ## Project Overview
 Face Swapper is an interactive application designed to manipulate images by swapping faces between them.
 Using the open-source library `inswapper_128.onnx`, the application can detect multiple faces in a picture.
 Users can select which faces to swap, creating fun and intriguing results.
-Registered users can have additional features, including the ability to detect biometric data from images.
+Features or faceswapping and estimation of the age are available only for registered users.
 All passwords are securely hashed to ensure privacy and security.

 ## Installation